 Online Workshop Resources: Ecolinguistics

 Language - the words, body language, and tone - we use to describe nature and more-than-human organisms represents and lays the foundations for how we value the life of those we co-habit this world with.
-This session drew on science-fiction, ecological philosophy, auto-ethnographic research, sound and videos, to explore how we might more towards more reciprocal and less extractive ways of engaging in multi-species relationships.
+This session drew on science-fiction, ecological philosophy, auto-ethnographic research, sound, and videos, to explore how we might move towards more reciprocal and less extractive ways of engaging in multi-species relationships.

 We set up an animals in science fiction reading and film club off the back of this workshop.
 Email crilsnetwork@rvc.ac.uk if you’d like to join.